Sea Toll Program: Open deck ship (Gandha Nusantara class)

 Open deck ships (Indonesian: Kapal rede) are ships specifically built with open deck and open ramp door.
 Generally similar in size than pioneer ships, they also transport people and goods at the same time.
 Open deck ships are also used for tourism.

 People's ship (Banawa Nusantara class)

 This type of ship usually consist of small boats donated by locals or organizations and operated by local governments.
 They mostly serve to connect small islands and transport people on a small scale.

 Routes

 Since 2015, the number of routes has been expanded from 3 to over 26 routes, serving more than 100 ports.
 Around 50 new ports have also been constructed and the fleet specifically assigned to this program was 293 units in 2020.
 In 2021, 4 new routes were announced making the total 30 routes.
 Routes started from base ports (pangkalan) and main container ports in the region before continuing to smaller ports, and then taking the same route back.
 In 2023, the total routes operational were 39 routes operated both by state-owned companies and private partnerships.
-Table below shows information about routes as of 2022.
+In 2024, another three additional new routes were announced.
+Table below shows information about routes as of 2025.

+Besides the cargo routes there is also an increasing network of Pioneer ships - covering smaller ports and taking both passengers and cargo.
+The majority of the Pioneer ships are operated by private companies, while a minority (30 ships) are operated by Pelni.
+Shipping route contracting for the private companies is done annually and visible through the Government Good/Services Procurement Policy Institute (LKPP).
+The routes are planned monthly and subject to variability of the ports called within the route.
+As of 2025 there are 118 routes as shown in the table below.